Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Models

 \paragraph{Synth} the QG model is trained on SQuAD$_{en,qg}$ (i.e., English data only) and the synthetic data are generated on WikiScrap.
 Under this setup, the only annotated samples this model has access to are those from SQuAD-en.

 \paragraph{Synth+trans} the QG model is trained on SQuAD$_{trans,qg}$ in addition to SQuAD$_{en,qg}$.
-The questions can be in a different languages than the context.
-Hence, the model needs an indication about the language it is expected to generate the question.
+The questions can thus be in a different languages than the context.
+Hence, the model needs an indication about the language it is expected to generate the question in.
 To control the target language, we use a specific prompt per language, defining a special token \texttt{<LANG>}, which corresponds to the desired target language $Y$.
-Thus, the input is structured as \texttt{<LANG> <SEP> Answer <SEP> Context} where \texttt{<SEP>} is a special token separator, and \texttt{<LANG>} indicates to the model in what language the question should be generated.
+Thus, the input is structured as \texttt{<LANG> <SEP> Answer <SEP> Context}, where \texttt{<LANG>} indicates to the model in what language the question should be generated, and \texttt{<SEP>} is a special token acting as a separator.
 These attributes offer flexibility on the target language.
 Similar techniques are used in the literature to control the style of the output \cite{keskar2019ctrl, scialom2020toward, chi2020cross}.